mbbatukan/mbbatukan.github.io/mywebsite/source/index.rst

    <br>

-Some of my hobbies include snowboarding.
+Snowboarding is one of my interests.

 .. image:: ./_static/me2.JPG
     :align: center